What’s really going on behind a sad family story?

 3. Your own disappointments

 Watch out for unexplained disappointment and unrest in your relationship with your kids.
-Be careful what the family story is around the conception and birth of a child.
-It could be that you are unwittingly giving them an unhelpful message.
+Be careful what the talk is around the conception and birth of a child.
+If it is a sad family story, then could be that you are unwittingly giving them an unhelpful message.
 If necessary re-write and re-tell the usual story so that it is still truthful, but now more positive, without the negative undertones.